City of Paris Dry Goods Co.: Branches and offshoots

 The San Diego branch of the City of Paris opened in 1886 in the Bancroft Building on the southeast corner of Fifth and G Streets in what is now the Gaslamp Quarter.
 The building was designed by San Francisco architect Clinton Day.

-In the 1940s City of Paris opened a branch in the outlying Vallejo, California, and other locations around the Bay Area.
+In the 1940s, City of Paris opened a branch in the outlying Vallejo, California, and other locations around the Bay Area.

 French emigre Auguste Fusenot (French Consul in Los Angeles 1898–1907) arrived in the U.S. in 1873 and soon became a partner in the City of Paris Dry Goods Co.
 After learning the business, he founded the Ville de Paris department store on Broadway in Los Angeles in 1893.
-It would later become the B. H. Dyas Co. and in the 1930s it would go out of business, its two locations becoming The Broadway Hollywood and Myer Siegel (downtown).
+It later became the B. H. Dyas Co., and in the 1930s, it went out of business, its two locations becoming the Broadway Hollywood and Myer Siegel (downtown).

+The historic sign in Oroville, CA was refurbished in November 2023.

 There was also an unrelated City of Paris (Los Angeles) dry goods emporium from 1874 to 1897.

 San Francisco earthquake

 The building was one of the few in the neighborhood to survive the 1906 San Francisco earthquake and ensuing firestorm, although the interior was badly damaged by fire.
 The interior was redesigned by John Bakewell and Arthur J. Brown after the earthquake, and rebuilt with an opulent central rotunda capped with a stained glass dome.
 The store reopened in 1909, moving from a temporary location in the Hobart Mansion on Van Ness Avenue.
 Also in 1909, the store established the tradition of placing a huge Christmas tree in the center of the rotunda, thereafter recognized as the city's official Christmas tree.

 The City of Paris maintained a connection with French culture reflected in the store's décor and merchandise.
 The Verdier Cellars stocked many fine French vintages and was the most extensive wine department of any American department store.
 At the time of Prohibition, the lower level of the store was redesigned as a French village and named Normandy Lane.
-This concept was borrowed by the across the street neighbor Macy's California where the store's lower level was similarly transformed and named Macy's Cellar.
-Macy's Cellar was later installed in other Macy divisions' locations.
-In 1961 when Julia Child and Simone Beck were promoting their just published Mastering the Art of French Cooking, they spent an entire day at the store doing cooking demonstrations.
+This concept was borrowed by the across-the-street neighbor Macy's California, where the store's lower level was similarly transformed and named Macy's Cellar.
+Macy's Cellar was installed in other Macy divisions' locations.
+In 1961, when Julia Child and Simone Beck were promoting their just published Mastering the Art of French Cooking, they spent an entire day at the store doing cooking demonstrations.
 The bookseller Brentano's opened a branch within the City of Paris store; it became the largest bookstore west of Denver.

-The City of Paris had multiple branch stores in the San Francisco Bay Area.
+The City of Paris had multiple branch stores in the San Francisco Bay Area: Hillsdale Shopping Center, San Mateo, California; Vallejo, California, Stonestown Shopping Center (1960); Northgate Shopping Center (March, 1965).